Oats87/oats87.github.io/_posts/2018-03-12-docker-version-too-new.markdown

 to your Ansible Hosts File, under your conventional `[OSEv3:vars]` section.

-The long-term fix relates work with Red Hat Engineers and QE; bugs have been opened about this issue (https://bugzilla.redhat.com/show_bug.cgi?id=1551862) and a pull request has already been created to fix this (https://github.com/openshift/openshift-ansible/pull/7347).
+The long-term fix relates work with Red Hat Engineers and QE; bugs have been opened about this issue [BZ 1551862](https://bugzilla.redhat.com/show_bug.cgi?id=1551862) and a pull request has already been created to fix this [PR 7347](https://github.com/openshift/openshift-ansible/pull/7347).
 I would expect this to be out within the next 2 Z-Streams.